FrancescoMagliocco/vim-uctags/README.md

 manager, all that should be required is for Perl to be installed―if not already.

 #### Perl Prerequisites
-In order for Vim-UCTags to utilize Perl , there is one prerequisite: The function [list2re][list2re]―provided by the [Data::Munge][data-munge] module―therefore `Data::Munge` being a dependent and furthermore required to be installed to satisfy this prerequisite.
+In order for Vim-UCTags to utilize Perl, there is one prerequisite: The function [list2re][list2re]―provided by the [Data::Munge][data-munge] module―therefore `Data::Munge` being a dependent and furthermore required to be installed to satisfy this prerequisite.